 Figure 4: 3-D Rotation sub-gallery within the Shape Effects drop-down gallery

-- Parallel: Includes ten variants that rotate the shape
+- Includes ten variants that rotate the shape in different angles.

 Figure 5: 3-D Rotation effect applied to a Rectangle with previously applied 3-D effects